A brief timeline of YouTube's history and its impact on the internet

 - April 2006: YouTube adds its "Directors" function to the site.

 - May 2006: Responses to videos are allowed for the first time.
 Cellphone video uploading functions are also included on the platform.

-- June 2006: Personalization of profiles features is further refined and user viewing history is also added to the site.
-YouTube also makes a deal with NBC this month to remove some of its footage under copyright infringement laws.
-YouTube also sets up its Content Verification Program to help prevent a similar issue in the future.
-NBC later decide to let YouTube actually promote its material on its site.
+- June 2006: Personalizing profile features is further refined, and user viewing history is added to the site.
+This month, YouTube also deals with NBC to remove some of its footage under copyright infringement laws.
+YouTube also sets up its Content Verification Program to help prevent a similar issue.
+NBC later decide to let YouTube promote its material on its site.

-- May 2007: YouTube launches its Partner's Program to enable content creators to actually make money off the videos they create and upload.
-Many content creators can finally turn their hobbies into an actual profitable income stream.
+- May 2007: YouTube launches its Partner's Program to enable content creators to profit from the videos they create and upload.
+Many content creators can finally turn their hobbies into profitable income streams.
 This month, a baby named Charlie took the internet by storm in a 56-second viral video.
 In the video, Charlie bites his brother's finger and smiles.
-The family who uploaded the video to YouTube is reported to have made $100,000 from it.
+The family who uploaded the video to YouTube reportedly made $100,000.

 - June 2007: YouTube allows other languages to be used on its site for the first time.